This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

 • Place the 4 tea bags in a large mug or measuring cup, then pour the boiled water over them.
-Let the tea steep for 3 to 5 minutes, then remove the bags.
+Let the tea steep for 5 minutes, then remove the bags.

-• While the tea is steeping, add the maple syrup, cinnamon, ginger, and cloves to a 16-ounce mason jar with a lid.
-Use a whisk to stir them together, or secure the lid on the jar and shake well.
-Add the tea and shake again to complete the chai tea concentrate.
+• While the tea is steeping, add the maple syrup, cinnamon, ginger, cloves, and cardamom to a 16-ounce mason jar with a lid.
+Add the tea, then use a small whisk to stir it all together.
+Let this mixture rest for at least 5 minutes, so the spices can infuse with the tea.

 • When you're ready to make a serving, add ice and 3/4 cup of milk to a glass.
 Pour a 1/4 cup of the chai concentrate (shake well before measuring each time!) over the milk, then stir.
 You can add a little more concentrate for a sweeter and spicier flavor, or add more milk to dilute the flavor.
 The choice is up to you!